marniks7/env/README.md

 ## Alternatives

-I didn't try (because of the image size, 20GB+), but they contain all the tooling.
+I didn't try (because of the image size, 20GB+ compressed, 60GB extracted), but they contain all the tooling.

 * Local Github Actions Env Images used in [act](https://github.com/nektos/act)
     - [docker images](https://github.com/catthehacker/docker_images)